Digital Atmosphere is a powerful weather forecasting program that allows

 What's the difference between the Standard and Professional Version?

-The Professional Version has four main differences:
+The Professional Version has three main differences:

 Highly detailed raster basemaps for the United States at 4 different levels.
 It fills up an entire CD-ROM.